Learn-Django-React/django-react-heroku-s3/README.md

-Django and React starter app configured for Heroku and S3 by [learndjangoreact.com](https://learndjangoreact.com).
+Django and React starter app configured for Heroku and S3.
+Tutorials and documentation on [learndjangoreact.com](https://learndjangoreact.com).
 Watch or follow [@jfornear](https://twitter.com/jfornear) for major updates.

 ### Installation